 Every WordPress directory contains core files (wp-content, wp-includes, wp-config.php, wp-admin etc) essential for your site.
 You can manually backup these important components via your cPanel or via FTP (File Transfer Protocol)

 Backing up your WordPress site manually requires login access to your server and exportation of the two core components — Website Files (located in File Manager Console) and Database (accessed through phpMyAdmin).

 You can manually backup your WordPress Files in two ways.

 (ii) via FTP

 Most hosting providers provide cPanel as a platform to navigate through the core files of your website.
 Let us check out the steps you can follow to backup manually using cPanel:

 - Login to your web host and navigate the cPanel.
 In most cases, cPanel is the first page you encounter just after logging in.

-- Select the ‘File Manager’ option and go through the right-hand column.
+- Select the ‘File Manager’ option and access the Home Directory.

 - Once you’ve located it, right click on the folder and choose ‘Compress’ from the menu bar.

 - Choose the compression type (zip, tar, gzip) you want your directory in and click the ‘Compress File(s)’ button.
 Your compressed WordPress folder will be saved.

 - Right-Click on the zip file and choose ‘Download’.
 Choose a proper location for the zip file you just downloaded and you may store it anywhere in your hard drive or any external drives you like.